vic-cheung/rpy-bridge/README.md

 # rpy-bridge

-Utilities for calling R code from Python using `rpy2`.
-It provides a small wrapper that can (optionally) activate an `renv` project, source an R script, call functions from that script, and post-process results into well-typed pandas `DataFrame` objects.
+Utilities for calling R code from Python.
+It provides a wrapper that can (optionally) activate an `renv` project, source an Rscript, call functions from that script, and recursively post-process results into well-typed pandas `DataFrame` objects.

 This project was developed for bilingual teams where some functions are authored in R and the primary consumer is a Python-centric developer.
 It